makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 Fake reads were sampled from this genome, separately simulating PacBio and Oxford Nanopore sequencing error profiles.
-The error profiles were derived from published alignments (details are, or will be, in the manuscript).
+The error profiles were derived from published alignments (details are in the manuscript).
 For PacBio this was 1.7% mismatch rate, 8.9% single-base insertion, 4.3% single-base deletion.
 For Oxford Nanopore, this was 4.6% mismatch rate, 3.8% single-base insertion, 7.7% single-base deletion.

 Overall coverage (of the genome) is intended to be about 5X.
 Read lengths were pulled from a distribution with min=1K, max=20K, and mu=7,333 (the p.d.f. drops